actix/actix-website/content/docs/application.md

 {{< include-example example="application" file="state.rs" section="setup" >}}

-and pass in the state when initializing the App, and start the application:
+Next, pass in the state when initializing the App and start the application:

 {{< include-example example="application" file="state.rs" section="start_app" >}}